ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 into this format and they do not know which way is best.
 Tool builders also struggle with this flexibility because they prefer to have a more predictable structure to build analysis tools against.
 We could address this by imposing stricter rules in the NWB:N standard, but this would break backwards compatibility and might hinder the format's flexibility.
 Here, we strike a compromise, by describing "best practices."
-This is a document of advise from developers and experienced users that outlines some of the pitfalls to avoid and usage patterns to emulate so that you can fully leverage the tools in the NWB:N ecosystem.
+This is a document of advice from developers and experienced users that outlines some of the pitfalls to avoid and usage patterns to emulate so that you can fully leverage the tools in the NWB:N ecosystem.